hctom/drubo/docs/services.md

 [```\Drubo\Config\Environment\EnvironmentConfigInterface```][code.environmentconfiginterface]

-Returns the configuration object for the currently active environment.
+Returns the configuration object for the current active environment.

 ---